rgordonatrsgc/ics4u-isp-music-game/README.md

 ### What are skills do you hope to acquire by completing this project?

 *For example, you might be writing a networked application for the first time.
 Or, you may be writing an application that requires a particularly well designed user interface.
 Describe what you expect to learn by writing this application.*

 I wish to learn the basics of SpriteKit and touch gesture recognition, as these appear to be key features to and graphics have iOS application.

 ### What dependencies, if any, will be required to complete your project?

 SpriteKit and some audio player.

+NOTE from Mr. Gordon: SpriteKit supports the playback of background audio and sound effects.

 ### Rate the personal difficulty level of this project.